Skip to Content

 This post may contain affiliate links.
 I will receive a small commission if you use these links.

+Looking for tips for planning a trip to Taiwan??
 I love Taiwan!
 I’ve been twice and seen a lot of the best places to see in Taiwan!
 I have found it to be an extremely friendly country which is unique, quirky and surprisingly easy to get around!

 I love that Taiwan has mountains, beaches, lakes and fun cities!
 On top of that, it’s modern but holds so much tradition and culture too.
+If you’re thinking of planning a trip to Taiwan, I highly recommend you do!

 In this Taiwan travel guide, I’m going to give you my top tips for Taiwan travel including where to go in Taiwan, how to get a tourist visa for Taiwan, how to book accommodation and transport and some things to learn before you go to make life easier!